Sam A. Lewisohn: Youth, education and early career

 Lewisohn was born in New York City in 1884, the son of Adolph Lewisohn and Emma Cahn Lewisohn.
 After attending the Columbia Grammar & Preparatory School, he graduated from Princeton University in 1904 and from Columbia Law School in 1907.
-His father is of Jewish background.
+His father was of Jewish background.

 After his graduation in 1907, Lewisohn started working for the New York law firm Simpson Thacher & Bartlett.
 In 1910 he joined his father's law firm Adolph Lewisohn & Sons, where he kept serving as lawyer.
 In World War I he served as District Superintendent at the Bureau of War Risk Insurance in 1918-19.